What is depression and anxiety?

 - Talk openly with your healthcare professional about your concerns.

-If you are thinking about reducing or stopping your antidepressant, it’s important to do so safely, with support from your healthcare professional.
-Stopping suddenly can lead to withdrawal symptoms or the return of your original symptoms.
+It’s important to do this safely, with support from your healthcare professional.
+Stopping suddenly can lead to withdrawal symptoms or your original symptoms returning.

 Need more information?